fedspendingtransparency/data-act-broker-backend/README.md

 ```

 ##Scipts
- The `/dataactbroker/scripts` folder contains the install scripts needed to setup the Broker for a local install.
+The `/dataactbroker/scripts` folder contains the install scripts needed to setup the Broker for a local install.  `configure.py` creates the various JSON files needed for running the Broker.
+The following three JSON files are created during

- The `configure` script creates the various JSON files needed for running the broker.
-The following three JSON files are created : `manager.json`, `web_api_configuration.json` and `credentials.json`.
+the install process : `manager.json`, `web_api_configuration.json` and `credentials.json`.

 `manager.json` contains the web url where the DATA Act validator exists.
 It has the following format.

 ```json
 {